 This webinar offers advice on how to make accessibility accessible by engaging your workforce.
 GDS has added more resources and practical guidance to the Government Communication Service website to empower your teams to create and publish accessible content to multiple channels, including social media.

 Global Accessibility Awareness Day (GAAD) Webinars

-As part of Global Accessibility Awareness Day GDS hosted a series of webinars with expert speakers on a range of topics including avoiding common accessibility fails and how to carry out basic accessibility checks.
-All of the other GAAD webinars can be found on YouTube, and can support you to prepare for the 23 September deadline.
+As part of Global Accessibility Awareness Day in May, GDS hosted a series of webinars with expert speakers on a range of topics including avoiding common accessibility fails and how to carry out basic accessibility checks.
+All of the other GAAD webinars can be found on YouTube.

 Can you help spread the word?
 View our supporter pack and campaign resources.